sgoettel/teihdr2csv/README.md

 ## Usage

 To run the script, you need to have Python 3 installed on your machine.
 The directory should be named `xml_letters` and should be located in the same directory as the script.
 The script is using the [xml.etree.ElementTree](https://docs.python.org/3/library/xml.etree.elementtree.html) and [csv](https://docs.python.org/3/library/csv.html) modules which are built-in modules in Python.
+There are some TEI encoded letters in the folder `xml_letters` as examples, so you can experiment a bit with the dataset.
+The letters are from [edition humboldt digital](https://edition-humboldt.de/) ([you can find the whole dataset on GitHub](https://github.com/telota/edition-humboldt-digital)).

 `$ python3 teihdr2csv.py`